iiasa/ixmp/README.md

 ## Documentation and tutorial

-A [documentation the ix modeling platform and the MESSAGEix framework](http://MESSAGEix.iiasa.ac.at/) is automatically created from the documentation of the Python and R API packages.
+[Documentation of ixmp and the MESSAGEix framework](http://MESSAGEix.iiasa.ac.at/) is automatically created from the documentation of the Python and R API packages.
 The online documentation is synchronyzed with the contents of the master branch of the repositories [www.github.com/iiasa/ixmp](http://www.github.com/iiasa/ixmp) and